crozone/SpectrePoC/README.md

 The output binary is `./spectre.out`.

+### Mitigation

-If you want to build a version with mitigation included, set your `CFLAGS`
+If you want to build a version with Intel's lfence mitigation included, set your `CFLAGS`

 `CFLAGS=-DMITIGATION`